Managing Cloud and traffic routingLast updated September 11, 2019

-Tunneling is a process in which all of the logically distinct UDP and TCP flows of media and signaling packets between a StarLeaf endpoint and the Cloud, or between two StarLeaf endpoints in a point to point call, are wrapped in a single bi-directional flow pair, using one source and one destination port.
+Tunneling is a process in which all of the logically distinct UDP and TCP flows of media and signaling packets between an endpoint and the StarLeaf platform, or between two StarLeaf endpoints in a point to point call, are wrapped in a single bi-directional flow pair, using one source and one destination port.
 Tunneling has the advantage of requiring only a single port to be opened in the customer’s firewall configuration and guarantees that all of the wide range of functions and media types supported by the endpoint will work once connectivity has been established.

 Read on to learn more about the different tunneling protocols used by StarLeaf.

 A StarLeaf endpoint sends outbound UDP packets to the StarLeaf platform border controller, and receives replies from it.
 The outbound packets are sent to one of the UDP ports 24704, 3478, 1194, 500 and 123 (123 is the well-known port for NTP servers, so has a high probability of being allowed through most firewalls).

 Some firewalls do not allow outbound UDP traffic to be sent.
 In this case, the StarLeaf endpoint creates a TCP tunnel to port 443 of the border controller—this is a good fallback mechanism, but sending real-time media packets over TCP can result in a lower-quality user experience.

 Tunneling in the StarLeaf app is slightly different due to the nature of the mobile client.
 The app frequently reconnects to StarLeaf because every time you leave the app it disconnects (in comparison to a desktop phone, for example, that is on and connected all day).
 To optimize the user experience the StarLeaf app uses a split tunnel mode.